-A New Primary English Series for grades 3-6
+A new primary English series for grades 1-6

 High five! is a new series that makes learning dynamic and gets pupils interested in working together.
-The exciting story about a secret book and fun illustrations help pupils learn without even realising they’re learning.
+The exciting story about a secret book and fun illustrations help pupils learn without even realising it.
 High five! can be used with different weekly timetables and different ability levels.
 The innovative digital materials help to liven up lessons and differentiate instruction.

 The richly illustrated pupil’s books for grades 3–6, filled with a variety of text types, trains multiliteracy skills.
 Illustrated vocabulary and key phrases for each chapter are presented on a double-page spread, which can also be used for differentiated instruction for lower skill levels.
 Catchy chants reinforce grammar structures, and pronunciation practice is given in lively action stories.
 All chapters include songs and games.
 Faster learners will benefit from additional vocabulary and texts.

-The user-friendly workbook enables you to plan lessons flexibly.
+The user-friendly activity books enable the teacher to plan lessons flexibly.
 Each chapter starts by presenting and practising the key information.
 Then pupils dive into the illustration, story and grammar with a variety of tasks.
 Portfolio tasks help pupils to synthesise and deepen their understanding.
 The exercises are followed by a self-assessment page and additional tasks.
 Each lesson includes revision exercises, and there is a separate functional section for the last month of the school year.

 The series supports differentiating instruction.
 There is a separate My activities -activity book for differentiating downwards.
 My activities -activity book follows the same structure as the Activities -workbook, but it has been designed to support pupils with special need.Read more